aduvenhage/raytracer/README.md

 # lost-n-found
 I have been coding in C++ for a long long long time.
+Remember 'Second Reality' by Future Crew?
 I made some colourful patterns, fire and starfields in sweet 320x240 and I was hooked!!

 This project is an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place.